 SB 293 also included provisions from SB 153 that will result in more Ohioans mistakenly having their voter registration cancelled and will result in a dramatic increase in the rate of provisional ballots, as well as make election officials’ work more burdensome with no new resources given to support them.
 The Republican legislature has added administrative responsibilities onto election workers without providing additional resources — once again, they have legislated an unfair and unfunded mandate.

 Currently, the Erie County Board of Elections staff is waiting on a response from the Ohio Secretary of State office for them to answer questions staff has about cancelling voters’ registrations – there are 141 voters listed for potential cancellation of their registration.
 In the meantime, it is always good practice for everyone to check your voter registration on a regular basis.
 You can check your registration here.
+In addition, here is the list of possible Erie County voters who may be purged because their information from the Bureau of Motor Vehicles does not match what is on file at the Erie County Board of Elections.
+If your name is listed – or if you know someone on the list, please contact the Erie County Board of Elections immediately – call 419.627.7601 – Main.
+Finally, here is the Ohio Secretary of State Directive regarding purging mismatched voter information.

 Please be aware: